Ranur-react/tut-api-netcore/Readme.md

 ```

-15. #### Create Controller for each Entitiy in this Controller Folder Like This:
+17. #### Create Controller for each Entitiy in this Controller Folder Like This:

  ![alt text](./img/Screen%20Shot%202022-07-11%20at%2009.37.37.png)

-type this code simmilar like this scritp bellow of:
+type this code simillar like this scritp bellow of:
 ```